ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 Console.WriteLine(greetings);
 ```

-> **Hint:** One crucial detail in the preceding code is that we don't write `"` when passing the variable as an argument to the `WriteLine` method.
-We write it directly, like this: `Console.WriteLine(hello);`.
+> **Hint:** One crucial detail in the preceding code is that we don't wrap the `greetings` identifier with `"` when passing it as an argument of the `WriteLine` method.
+> We write it directly, like this: `Console.WriteLine(greetings);`, since we don't want to pass the string `"greetings"` to the method, but the value referenced by the `greetings` variable.
 > In C#, `"` is the **string delimiter** character.
-Since we do not want to pass the string `"hello"` to the method, but the value of the `hello` variable.
+> We will cover strings in more details in a subsequent article.

 After executing the code above, we can see that we get the same result as before but using a variable instead of inputting text directly into the `Console.WriteLine` method.

+What happened is the following:

+1. We assigned the value `"Hello .NET Ninja!"` to the `greetings` variable.
+    - The type of the `greetings` implicitly became `string`.
+1. We wrote the value of the `greetings` variable to the console.
+    - The value was substituted, which dynamically became `Console.WriteLine("Hello .NET Ninja!");`.
+    - If we change the value of the `greetings` variable, the message written in the console would change.

+TODO: IMAGE

-That may seem useless for now, but keep in mind that a variable can be changed, set by the user, computed, and more.
+That may seems useless for now, but keep in mind that the value of a variable can be modified, assigned from user inputs, computed, and more.
 We are only beginning and are going to explore variables in more details in future articles about arithmetic, concatenation, interpolation, user input, and more.
+Variables are foundational to programming languages, including C#.

+Next, it is your turn to try it out.

-## Exercise 2.1
+## Exercise

 Before moving on, to practice the use of C#, I'd like you to create a program that write the following output to the console.